brotatotes/bht-automation/bht gen 3/Ephesians/Chapter 2/Ephesians 2 9 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 15:28:09
+- Timestamp: 12-25-2023 20:08:45
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 92
+- BHT Word Count: 76
-- BHT Commentary Usage: 53.45%
+- BHT Commentary Usage: 50.94%
-- BHT Quality Score: 1.7572353037665307
+- BHT Quality Score: 1.8435461517120046
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (58):
+- ChatGPT injected words (53):
-	['a', 'all', 'and', 'any', 'as', 'aside', 'boast', 'boasting', 'but', 'by', 'can', 'do', 'earning', 'emphasizes', 'ensure', 'for', 'freely', 'from', 'gift', 'given', 'glory', 'god', 'goes', 'grace', 'hence', 'his', 'in', 'including', 'is', 'it', 'lord', 'man', 'no', 'not', 'obtained', 'of', 'one', 'only', 'our', 'own', 'play', 'purpose', 'rather', 'righteousness', 'role', 'room', 's', 'salvation', 'set', 'solely', 'that', 'the', 'their', 'there', 'this', 'through', 'to', 'works']
+	['achieved', 'all', 'alone', 'and', 'any', 'are', 'as', 'be', 'best', 'boasting', 'but', 'by', 'can', 'cannot', 'consequently', 'credit', 'derived', 'directed', 'eliminate', 'for', 'from', 'god', 'grace', 'his', 'humanity', 'is', 'mercy', 'merit', 'never', 'not', 'obtained', 'of', 'only', 'opportunity', 'our', 'possible', 'praise', 'procure', 'purpose', 'result', 'righteousness', 's', 'salvation', 'should', 'solely', 'the', 'this', 'through', 'thus', 'to', 'towards', 'unfathomable', 'works']
-- ChatGPT injected words (significant words only) (27):
+- ChatGPT injected words (significant words only) (26):
-	['aside', 'boast', 'boasting', 'earning', 'emphasizes', 'ensure', 'freely', 'gift', 'given', 'glory', 'god', 'goes', 'grace', 'including', 'lord', 'man', 'obtained', 'play', 'purpose', 'righteousness', 'role', 'room', 's', 'salvation', 'set', 'solely', 'works']
+	['achieved', 'best', 'boasting', 'consequently', 'credit', 'derived', 'directed', 'eliminate', 'god', 'grace', 'humanity', 'mercy', 'merit', 'obtained', 'opportunity', 'possible', 'praise', 'procure', 'purpose', 'result', 'righteousness', 's', 'salvation', 'solely', 'unfathomable', 'works']

 ### Logs
-- Attempt 1 BHT: Salvation is not obtained through our own works, but solely by God's grace.
-This emphasizes that the righteousness of man, including all his works, is set aside and that salvation is a gift from God.
-The purpose of this is to ensure that no one can boast in their own works, but only in the Lord.
-Works do not play any role in earning salvation, as it is given freely by God.
-Hence, there is no room for boasting, but rather, all glory goes to God for His grace and salvation.
+- Attempt 1 BHT: Salvation is not obtained through works but is entirely a result of God's grace.
+The purpose of this method of grace is to ensure that no one can boast about their own achievements.
+In fact, the whole righteousness of man, including all his works, is insufficient in procuring salvation.
+Works do not contribute in any way to the causes or conditions of salvation.
+God alone deserves all the glory, and any attempt to boast or rely on our own efforts is futile.
+Salvation is not by works, but solely by God's grace.
-- 🔄 Ephesians 2:9 (attempt 1, 92 words, 53.45% quotes quality score: 1.7572353037665307, V2 normalized quality score: 49.77, commentator tiers 1-3: 17.72%, 35.19%, 47.08%)
+- 🔄 Ephesians 2:9 (attempt 1, 94 words, 48.28% quotes quality score: 1.8768590087577723, V2 normalized quality score: 53.75, commentator tiers 1-3: 19.99%, 35.6%, 44.41%)
 	- BHT WAS OVER 80 WORDS!
-- Attempt 2 BHT: Salvation is not of our own works but solely by God's grace.
-This means that no one can boast in their own efforts.
-The righteousness of man, in all its forms, is set aside when it comes to salvation.
-Instead, we receive salvation as a gift from God.
-This ensures that all glory goes to Him and not to ourselves.
-Works do not play a part in earning salvation; it is purely by the grace of God that we are saved.
-- 🔄 Ephesians 2:9 (attempt 2, 82 words, 54.55% quotes quality score: 1.559178856791196, V2 normalized quality score: 43.19, commentator tiers 1-3: 19.08%, 33.01%, 47.91%)
-	- BHT WAS OVER 80 WORDS!
-- Attempt 3 BHT: Salvation is not earned through our works, but purely by God's grace.
-This contrasts with the notion of boasting in one's own achievements.
-The righteousness of man, whether displayed through moral or ceremonial acts, is irrelevant in procuring salvation.
-By emphasizing that salvation is a gift from God, the apostle asserts that our own efforts cannot merit salvation.
-The purpose of this is to direct all glory towards God, ensuring that no one can boast in their own works.
-- 🔄 Ephesians 2:9 (attempt 3, 81 words, 45.45% quotes quality score: 1.57970779735955, V2 normalized quality score: 43.87, commentator tiers 1-3: 17.87%, 35.54%, 46.6%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Salvation is not attained through our own works, but solely by the grace of God.
-This negates any opportunity for boasting and affirms that the righteousness of man is entirely disregarded.
-The apostle emphasizes that salvation is a divine gift, not earned or obtained through works.
-By doing so, he ensures that all glory is attributed to God alone.
-Works hold no significance in earning salvation, as it is purely by God's grace that we are saved.
+- Attempt 2 BHT: Salvation is not accomplished through works; it is solely a product of God's grace.
+The purpose of this divine method is to prevent boasting by humbling humanity.
+No human works, regardless of their perceived righteousness, can contribute to salvation.
+God alone deserves the entirety of the praise.
+Salvation is not achieved through our own efforts, but solely through the unmerited favor of God.
-- 🔄 Ephesians 2:9 (attempt 4, 78 words, 49.12% quotes quality score: 1.67425937398467, V2 normalized quality score: 47.01, commentator tiers 1-3: 17.94%, 34.32%, 47.74%)
+- 🔄 Ephesians 2:9 (attempt 2, 64 words, 38.64% quotes quality score: 1.7747416499979711, V2 normalized quality score: 50.35, commentator tiers 1-3: 21.46%, 36.39%, 42.15%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Salvation is not achieved through human effort, but by God's grace alone.
-This contradicts the idea of boasting based on personal accomplishments.
-The apostle emphasizes that works, whether moral or ceremonial, hold no significance in obtaining salvation.
-Instead, salvation is a gift granted by God.
-This divine plan ensures that all glory is attributed solely to God, eliminating any opportunity for self-glorification through works.
-It is important to recognize that salvation is not earned, but freely given by God's grace.
+- Attempt 3 BHT: Salvation is not of works but is entirely a result of God's grace.
+The purpose of this method of grace is to ensure that no man should boast about his own works before God or unto men.
+According to the apostle, the whole righteousness of man, which consists in works, is set aside as it cannot merit salvation.
+In all of this, the doctrine emphasizes that all praise should be given to God alone and his boundless mercy.
+- 🔄 Ephesians 2:9 (attempt 3, 79 words, 49.06% quotes quality score: 1.98482769918545, V2 normalized quality score: 57.34, commentator tiers 1-3: 21.42%, 33.89%, 44.69%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 4 BHT: Salvation is not obtained through works, but it is entirely a result of God's grace.
+The purpose of God's grace is to prevent any individual from boasting about their own accomplishments.
+The righteousness of man, which is achieved through works, is utterly insufficient and cannot contribute to salvation.
+It is crucial to attribute all the praise and credit to God alone, as our best works are accomplished by His grace and can never merit salvation.
+Therefore, salvation is not by works, but solely by God's gracious intervention.
-- 🔄 Ephesians 2:9 (attempt 5, 83 words, 35.0% quotes quality score: 1.5841704051368009, V2 normalized quality score: 44.02, commentator tiers 1-3: 18.71%, 35.34%, 45.95%)
+- 🔄 Ephesians 2:9 (attempt 4, 90 words, 48.21% quotes quality score: 1.91670882349325, V2 normalized quality score: 55.07, commentator tiers 1-3: 20.94%, 33.04%, 46.02%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 5 BHT: Salvation is not achieved through works, but solely through God's grace.
+The purpose of this grace is to eliminate any opportunity for boasting by humanity.
+The righteousness derived from works cannot procure salvation.
+Thus, all praise and credit should be directed towards God alone, as our best works are only possible through His grace and can never merit salvation.
+Consequently, salvation is not obtained by works but is the result of God's unfathomable mercy.
+- 🔄 Ephesians 2:9 (attempt 5, 76 words, 50.94% quotes quality score: 1.8435461517120046, V2 normalized quality score: 52.64, commentator tiers 1-3: 21.27%, 33.53%, 45.2%)
-- ✅ Ephesians 2:9 bht prompt v0.8 (92 words, 53.45% quotes)
+- ✅ Ephesians 2:9 bht prompt v0.8 (76 words, 50.94% quotes)
-- quality score: 1.7572353037665307, V2 normalized quality score: 49.77, commentator tiers 1-3: 17.72%, 35.19%, 47.08%)
+- quality score: 1.8435461517120046, V2 normalized quality score: 52.64, commentator tiers 1-3: 21.27%, 33.53%, 45.2%)